-CPT (29), one of the most well-researched cognitive approaches, has a primary focus on challenging and modifying maladaptive beliefs related to the trauma, but also includes a written exposure component.
-Veterans with chronic military-related PTSD who received CPT showed better improvements in PTSD and comorbid symptoms than the waitlist control group.
-(30) A dismantling study of CPT then examined the relative utility of the full protocol compared with its components: cognitive therapy alone and written exposure alone.
-(23) Results indicated significant improvement in PTSD and depression for participants in all three treatments.
-However, the cognitive therapy alone resulted in faster improvement than the written exposure alone, with the effects of the full protocol of CPT falling in-between.
-(23)
+CPT (20), one of the most well-researched cognitive approaches, has a primary focus on challenging and modifying maladaptive beliefs related to the trauma, but can also include a written exposure component.
+Veterans with chronic military-related PTSD who received CPT showed better improvements in PTSD and comorbid symptoms than the waitlist control group (21).
+A dismantling study of CPT then examined the relative utility of the full protocol compared with its components: cognitive therapy alone and written exposure alone (22).
+Results indicated significant improvement in PTSD and depression for participants in all 3 treatments.
+However, the cognitive therapy alone resulted in faster improvement than the written exposure alone, with the effects of the full protocol of CPT falling in-between (22).

 Patients receiving EMDR engage in imaginal exposure to a trauma while simultaneously performing saccadic eye movements.
 There is disagreement regarding the extent to which eye movements add to the effectiveness of EMDR.
-Two prior meta-analyses found no incremental effect for the eye movement component of EMDR.
-(31,32) A more recent meta-analysis showed support for the effectiveness of eye movements, although the evidence was stronger for the impact of eye movement on self-reported distress than on PTSD symptoms.
-(33)
+Two prior meta-analyses found no incremental effect for the eye movement component of EMDR (23,24).
+A more recent meta-analysis showed support for the effectiveness of eye movements, although the evidence was stronger for the impact of eye movement on self-reported distress than on PTSD symptoms (25).

-CPT, PE, and EMDR have shown great success in outcome research; thus, one logical research question involves whether one is more effective than the other.
-In a head-to-head comparison, CPT and PE were equally effective in treating PTSD and depression in female sexual assault survivors.
-(6) Two well-controlled studies compared EMDR to PE.
-One study found equivalent results (8) while the other found PE to be superior (34).
+CPT, PE and EMDR have shown great success in outcome research; thus, one logical research question involves whether one is more effective than the other.
+In a head-to-head comparison, CPT and PE were equally effective in treating PTSD and depression in female sexual assault survivors (26).
+Two well-controlled studies compared EMDR to PE.
+One study found equivalent results (27) while the other found PE to be superior (28).
 More information is needed to understand who benefits most from which of these evidence-based treatments.
-At this time, a patient centered approach using shared decision making with the patient and provider is recommended as the optimal way to choose among available treatments.
-(1)
+At this time, a patient-centered approach using shared decision-making with the patient and provider is recommended as the optimal way to choose among available treatments (1).

-There are several specific manualized cognitive behavioral therapy protocols with at least one trial suggesting they help reduce symptoms of PTSD.
-(9-17) For example, Ehlers and Clark (35) have developed a cognitive therapy for PTSD that involves three goals: modifying excessively negative appraisals, correcting autobiographical memory disturbances, and removing problematic behavioral and cognitive strategies.
+There are several other trauma-specific manualized cognitive behavioral therapy protocols that are suggested to reduce symptoms of PTSD (6,29-36).
+For example, Ehlers and Clark (37) have developed a cognitive therapy for PTSD that involves 3 goals: modifying excessively negative appraisals, correcting autobiographical memory disturbances, and removing problematic behavioral and cognitive strategies.
 Elements unique to Ehlers and Clark's cognitive therapy include performing actions that are incompatible with the memory or engaging in behavioral experiments.
-Two randomized controlled trials have compared cognitive therapy to a waitlist, both with positive results.
-(15,36)
+Two randomized controlled trials that used clinician-rated PTSD outcomes compared cognitive therapy to a waitlist and to active control, both with positive results (34,38).

-Written narrative exposure therapies focus on writing about the trauma memory.
-The CPT dismantling study evaluated written narrative exposure.
-(23) Specifically, the CPT written account of the treatment condition included patients writing detailed accounts of their worst trauma in session, reviewing the accounts with the therapist, and then rereading it for homework.
-(23) Written narrative exposure has also been evaluated in a different paradigm called Written Exposure Therapy (WET).
-(24,25) Over five sessions, patients come to the office and write about their trauma, with attention to details of the event and emotions experienced at the time.
+Written Exposure Therapy (WET) focuses on writing about the trauma memory (10,39).
+Over 5 sessions, patients come to the office and write about their trauma, with attention to details of the event and emotions experienced at the time.
 The writing is very briefly processed with the therapist during the subsequent session and there is no homework.
-Written narrative exposure therapies have been shown to be effective as standalone treatment for PTSD.
-(23-25)
+WET has been shown to be superior to waitlist and non-inferior to CPT (10,39)

-In some cases, Veterans may prefer PTSD treatment that includes attention focused on their intimate relationships.
+In some cases, an individual may prefer PTSD treatment that includes attention focused on their intimate relationships.
 It is not yet known if a couples-based approach is as effective as individual trauma-focused therapy for PTSD.
-Overall, there is promising but limited evidence in support of trauma-focused couples therapy for PTSD.
-(56,57)
+Overall, there is promising but limited evidence in support of trauma-focused couples therapy for PTSD (41,42).

 Some patients with PTSD will have an inadequate treatment response even after successful delivery of one or more courses of trauma-focused psychotherapy or other evidence-based treatments.
 There is no consensus in the literature on how to optimally approach the care of these patients.
 Patient preferences and clinical judgment are important in determining the best course of action in such cases.